Life Insurance premiums are based on two major factors: your age and health.

 - If you are a senior citizen, expect your rates to go up very fast every year you age.

 Because your natural life expectancy is so far away, you are considered lower risk when you’re young.
 As you near it, you are considered a greater risk to the insurance company of having to pay a claim.
 As your risk goes up, guess what else does?
 Premiums.

-Your life insurance coverage amount you decide on is somewhat tied to your age as well.
+Your life insurance coverage amount is determined by several factors and is somewhat tied to your age as well.

 The idea behind life insurance is to replace income after you pass, or to pay off any debts your family might incur or already have to deal with.

 If you are 25 years of age, and expecting to work until you are 65 years old, your family would miss out on 40 years of your income if you passed away now.
 If you are 45 and you expect to work until 65, your family would miss out on 20 years of income.

 Your human capital, or the value of your future work, is highest when you are young.
+If you are young and the sole breadwinner in your family, you may need a $1 million policy.
 As you age, and your remaining work years diminish, the idea is while your human capital is declining, your assets should be increasing.
 Eventually, the hope is to retire, and your income is coming solely from the assets you’ve accumulated, and not from you going to work.

 What does this mean for your life insurance coverage amount?